General questions about WLST are addressed.

 Can I run regular Jython scripts from within WLST?

 Yes.
 WebLogic Server developers and administrators can extend the WebLogic scripting language to suit their environmental needs by following the Jython language syntax.
-For more information, see
+See

 General questions about using WLST are addressed.